Hausdorff space: Properties

 Subspaces and products of Hausdorff spaces are Hausdorff, but quotient spaces of Hausdorff spaces need not be Hausdorff.
 In fact, every topological space can be realized as the quotient of some Hausdorff space.

-Hausdorff spaces are T1, meaning that all singletons are closed.
+Hausdorff spaces are T1, meaning that each singleton is a closed set.
 Similarly, preregular spaces are R0.
 Every Hausdorff space is a Sober space although the converse is in general not true.

-Another property of Hausdorff spaces is that compact sets are always closed.
-For non-Hausdorff spaces, it can be that all compact sets are closed sets (for example, the cocountable topology on an uncountable set) or not (for example, the cofinite topology on an infinite set and the Sierpiński space).
+Another property of Hausdorff spaces is that each compact set is a closed set.
+For non-Hausdorff spaces, it can be that each compact set is a closed set (for example, the cocountable topology on an uncountable set) or not (for example, the cofinite topology on an infinite set and the Sierpiński space).

 The definition of a Hausdorff space says that points can be separated by neighborhoods.
 It turns out that this implies something which is seemingly stronger: in a Hausdorff space every pair of disjoint compact sets can also be separated by neighborhoods, in other words there is a neighborhood of one set and a neighborhood of the other, such that the two neighborhoods are disjoint.
 This is an example of the general rule that compact sets often behave like points.

 Compactness conditions together with preregularity often imply stronger separation axioms.
 For example, any locally compact preregular space is completely regular.
 Compact preregular spaces are normal, meaning that they satisfy Urysohn's lemma and the Tietze extension theorem and have partitions of unity subordinate to locally finite open covers.
 The Hausdorff versions of these statements are: every locally compact Hausdorff space is Tychonoff, and every compact Hausdorff space is normal Hausdorff.

 The following results are some technical properties regarding maps (continuous and otherwise) to and from Hausdorff spaces.

 Let $f\colon X \to Y$ be a continuous function and suppose $Y$ is Hausdorff.
 Then the graph of $f$, $\{(x,f(x)) \mid x\in X\}$, is a closed subset of $X \times Y$.

 Let $f\colon X \to Y$ be a function and let $\ker(f) \triangleq \{(x,x') \mid f(x) = f(x')\}$ be its kernel regarded as a subspace of $X \times X$.